Understand Experience Report

 In the goals section, you can see all the goals of the experience and some interesting stats and graphs that we are going to analyze below.
-Before that, we need to explain few tags/terms that you might see and do not recognize.
+Before that, we need to explain a few tags/terms that you might see and not recognize.

 - Default Goal: If you see the term Default Goal next to one of your goals that means it is one of the 2 default goals we add to every experience

 - Primary Goal: This can only be one and is decided by you.
 It is the most important goal for your experience.
 This will be shown first on the goals list and experience status will be changed based on this.